This post may contain affiliate links. See our affiliate disclaimer here.

 The Pacific Coast Highway (Highway 1) hugs the Pacific Coast of California for 650 miles.
 The route is best driven from north to south, so you are on the ocean side of the road for the entire drive.

 This coastal road trip is not for the faint of heart.
-The route features winding turns, small shoulders and big drop offs.
-I would recommend this RV road trip for more experienced drivers not first time RVers.
+The route features winding turns, small shoulders, and big drop-offs.
+I would recommend this RV road trip for more experienced drivers, but not first-time RVers.
 Drive slow and plan short days to keep this drive fun and safe.

 One of the most iconic stops along the California Coast is Big Sur.
 Plan to spend at least a few days of your road trip exploring this area.